lizadaly/windrift-starter/README.md

+## Note: this project is deprecated

+⚠️ Nov 20, 2021: Windrift is approaching a 2.0 release in which this package will no longer be necessary.
+If you have not yet started working with Windrift, it's recommended to wait for the 2.0 release, which should occur before the end of 2021.
+See https://github.com/lizadaly/windrift for the current project status.

 # Windrift Starter app

 This repository is designed to help you get started writing a [Windrift](https://github.com/lizadaly/windrift) story.
 Windrift is a framework for creating interactive stories using React and Redux.